Sufix 832 Advanced Ice Braid

 This is a fluoro-coated copolymer hybrid, not 100 percent fluorocarbon, and strength is inconsistent.
 A fluoro-coated copolymer hybrid, not true fluorocarbon, that mimics invisibility cheaply but the coating wears and strength is uneven.
 It scores 70 out of 100.

-Fresh on the reel it was nearly invisible and cheap enough to love, but this is coated hybrid line, not real fluoro, and the strength let me down on a heavier fish.
+Fresh on the reel it was nearly invisible and cheap enough to love, but this is coated hybrid line, not real fluoro, and the strength let us down on a heavier fish.

 Read our full RUNCL PowerFluoro Fishing Line review →